 RofASSS does not intend to duplicate the content of other sites.
-So full papers or book reviews should be directed towards a suitable journal (e.g. Journal of Artificial Societies and Social Simulation or Computational and Mathematical Organization Theory); job or conference announcements to the relevant mailing list (e.g. SIMSOC); and simulation models to a suitable archive (e.g. OpenABM.org).
+So mature papers should be directed towards a suitable journal (e.g. Journal of Artificial Societies and Social Simulation or Computational and Mathematical Organization Theory); job or conference announcements to the relevant mailing list or forum (e.g. SIMSOC or CoMSES.net job announcements); and simulation models to a suitable archive (e.g. the CoMSES.net modelbase).

 We envisage that the site will be composed of items that are (usually) shorter than a full paper.
-Each published item is currently envisaged as being one or:
+For example:

 - An original item relevant to social simulation.
 This could be, among others:

 - An academic stand-alone point that is too small for a journal article.